-Title a nd code of relevant r nodule
+Title and code of relevant module

 Course Learning Outcomes

 1.

 2.

 3.

 4.

 5.

 6.

 7.

-SECTION G: QAA SUBJECT BENCH IMARK

-Name Of QAA Benchmark (if

-applicable)

-Please indicate how the course meets the benchmark standards through the outcomes of the course

-SECTION H: COURSE REGULATIONS

-Please give details of any course-specific criteria for the award.

-If relevant, please identify any named exit awards and the specific requirements for each.

-For any exit award(s) associated with this course please state the related learning outcomes below, creating a new list for each exit award (e.g. one list for PGDip and another list for PGCert etc.)

-By the e end of the course, a successful student should be able to:

-LO1

-LO2

-LO3

-LO4 (Please add additional learning outcomes as necessary)

-Please indicate whether there are plans to seek external accreditation of the course.
-If so, please identify the intended body and whether you intend to seek accreditation as part of the validation process, once the course has been validated, or after the course is running.
+SECTI ION G: QAA SUBJECT BENCH MARK Name applic Of QAA Benchmark (if cable) e indicate how the course meet course s the benchmark standards through the outcomes SECTI ION H: COURSE REGULATIONS 6 Please e give details of any course-spe ecific criteria for the award.
+If releve vant, please identify any named d exit awards and the specific requirements for For an ny exit award(s) associated with th is course please state the related learning outcomes below, PGCer • award (e.g. one list for PGDip and another list for By the end of the course, a successful s student should be able to: LO1 LO2 LO3 LO4 (Please add additional learning outcomes as necessary) - ns to seek external accreditation of the course.
+If = - and whether you intend to seek accreditation as is runr he course has been validated, or after the course